appsecpleb/CTFs/ethernaut/1-fallback/README.md

 }
 ```

 The receive function checks first that the value of the transaction is non-zero, and that the contributions of the sender address are non-zero, before assigning the owner to msg.sender.
-This means we may pass this require conditional by first sending a small transaction via the contribute function (< 0.001 ether), then by sending a transaction with any non-zero value to the contract address (with empty calldata to trigger the recieve function).
+This means we may pass this require conditional by first sending a small transaction via the contribute function (< 0.001 ether), then by sending a transaction with any non-zero value to the contract address (with empty calldata to trigger the receive function).

 ## Reducing Balance to Zero